Plant managers have a tough job with a lot of responsibilities.

-But few things cause them bigger headaches than the dreaded alert a production unit or line has suddenly and unexpectedly shut down due to equipment failure.
+But few things cause them bigger headaches than the dreaded alert that a production unit or line has suddenly and unexpectedly shut down due to equipment failure.

-- cost an industrial plant up to $260,000 an hour.
+- cost an industrial plant up to $260,000 an hour

-- last an average of four hours.
+- last an average of four hours

-- prevent delivery of services to customers.
+- prevent delivery of services to customers

-- result in a loss of customer trust and future sales.
+- result in a loss of customer trust and future sales

+At plants along the U.S. Gulf Coast, only 25% of maintenance downtime is planned.
+The remaining is costly unscheduled shutdowns.
 The International Society of Automation says that industrial facilities lose nearly $650 billion per year to unplanned equipment outages and missed production.

-Clearly, unplanned downtime is an industrial-sized headache that requires more than two pills and a call to the doctor in the morning.
+Unplanned downtime is an industrial-sized headache that requires more than two pills and a call to the doctor in the morning.

 - Reactive maintenance processes